 When the voting system is booted, networking and other functions are prohibited from running.
-For instance, networking interfaces such as Wi-Fi and Bluetooth should be disabled.
+For instance, networking interfaces such as eth, wlan, Wi-Fi and heiBluetooth should be offdisabled.

 By disabling features that are non-essential to the voting system, this decreases the attack surface by limiting the functionality and decreasing the entry points that may be accessed by unauthorized users.